Microelectronic-Technologies/MeTIOTCommunication/docs/DeviceProtocol.md

 # Device Protocol

 For information on specific commands you can use for each device refer to headers directly below.
-To see how to program new device protocols or information on how device protocols are handled refer to `Creating New Device Protocols` and `Current Device Protocol Implementation` at the bottom of this page.
+To see how to program new (not yet supported) device protocols or information on how device protocols are handled refer to `Creating New Device Protocols` and `Current Device Protocol Implementation` at the bottom of this page.

 ## Fish Tank Protocol